pha5echange/eng-tools/README.md

 Licence: http://creativecommons.org/licenses/by-nc-sa/3.0/

-LAST ADDITION - 'eng_hot.py' - Calculates and writes 'Hotttnesss' ratings for genres (low, high and average)
+LAST ADDITION - descriptive statistics added to 'eng_plot' and 'eng_multi_plot'

 A full manifest can be found at the end of this readme file.